 One strategy for addressing the special needs of this population on standardized tests is the use of test accommodations.
 Accommodations are changes to a test or testing situation that facilitate students' access to test content.
 Accommodations are used widely for the assessment of students who, because of limited English proficiency (LEP) or physical or cognitive disabilities, are deemed unable to participate meaningfully in state assessments under standard testing conditions.
 To be effective, accommodations must address the unique needs of the students for whom they are provided.
-In the case of ELLs, this means providing the test taker with assistance in overcoming the linguistic barriers that prevent him or her from accessing the content of the test.
+In the case of ELLs, this means providing the test taker with assistance in overcoming the linguistic barriers that prevent him or her from understanding the test material and/or providing responses.